decaf-dev/obsidian-dataloom/README.md

 ### Why should I use this plugin?

-You should use this plugin if you wish to sort and filter tabular data.
-I use the plugin as an alternative to making markdown lists.
-It allows me to add tags to my items and sort my ideas.
+You should use this plugin if you want an easier experience managing tabular data.
+You should also use this plugin if you wish to create databases similar to Notion.so.

 I recommend you try out the plugin and see if it can help you in organizing your second brain.

 ## Roadmap

-See our [project roadmap](https://github.com/users/trey-wallis/projects/2) for details on:
+See our [project roadmap](https://github.com/users/trey-wallis/projects/2) for details on

 -   What is currently in progress
 -   What will be worked on next